-There will be a much larger selection of items available than in previous years.
-However, only NYSCH eligible items that are indicated as “NYSTL approved” may be ordered with NYSCH funds.
-Detailed ordering instructions will be provided shortly under Non-Public School Documents.
+There is a much larger selection of items available than in previous years.
+However, only NYSCH eligible items that are indicated as “NYSTL approved” may be ordered using NYSCH funds.
+Detailed ordering instructions can be found in the Non-Public School Documents section of our website.

 The table below lists the allocation levels associated with all four New York State loan programs: NYSTL, NYSSL, NYSLIB, and NYSCH.

 NYSTL: Allocation level is based upon the total number of eligible students (K-12) who legally reside within New York City prior to November 1, 2013.